alireza-bahadori/paper-Coupled-influence-of-tectonics-climate-and-surface-processes/README.md

 Detailed instructions for installation of UWGeodynamics can be found at:
 https://github.com/underworldcode/UWGeodynamics

+### Note that simulations are run forward in time starting from time 0.0 (step #0) which is the late Eocene time (36.0 Ma).
+Hence, a simulation at time 500000.0 year represents 35.5 Ma.

 This repository includes a Jupyter Notebook file “WUS_4D_simulation.ipynb” that can be run to reproduce the simulations presented in this work.

 The python file “WUS_4D_simulation.py” can be used to run the simulation inside a docker container for UWGeodynamics on a Linux system.